What is a bar examination?

 What does the examination cost?

-The total fee for all three parts of the bar examination is EUR 1,500.
+The total fee for all three parts of the bar examination is EUR 1,450.
 You will receive separate invoices for each part of the degree by e-mail after the closing of registration.
-Payment of the invoice by the due date is a requirement for passing the respective part of the examination.
+Payment of the invoice by the due date is a requirement for participating in parts of the degree and for passing the respective part of the examination.

 - Trial part EUR 675.